Smoked Brisket Flat (The Ultimate Guide)

 EXPERT SMOKING TIP: When you fill the water pan for the first time, use water that is already hot.
 Do this by heating a saucepan of water on your kitchen stove.
 You don’t want to place cold water in a hot smoker!

-Put the brisket on the smoker
+Put the Brisket Flat on the Smoker

 Once the temperature of your smoking chamber reaches 250 degrees, it’s show time!